siavash119/qtchan/README.md

 * (You)

 ### Build Instructions (Linux/BSD based)
 How your dependencies are packaged will vary from distro to distro and which BSD you're using.
-The only packages you need to compile qtchan are qt5, qt5-devel, qt5-qmake for the proper version of qmake, make (The full build-essentials which also packages make is not truly required), and a compiler of your choice such as gcc or clang.
+The only packages you need to compile qtchan are qt5, qt5-devel, qt5-qmake for the proper version of qmake, make, and a compiler of your choice such as gcc or clang.
 Gcc is not a hard dependency.
 After that just do the following:.
 ```
 git clone https://github.com/siavash119/qtchan
 cd qtchan